 Here are top seven tips for a highly effective melanin skincare routine so you can maximize that beautiful melanin glow while protecting your skin against sun damage, pollutants, and the effects of aging.

 Habit 1 - Use Sunscreen

 At the risk of sounding like a broken record, the most important change you need to make to your skincare routine is to start using sunscreen every day.
-But don´t just take it from us — Queen RiRi agrees.
-After suffering from hyperpigmentation caused by UV radiation, she converted to the Church of SPF.
+But don´t just take it from us — all of the experts agree that this is a fact.

 UV radiation damages all skin types and can lead to aging, hyperpigmentation, and even skin cancer.
 The popular belief that your melanin protects you from skin cancer is a myth, so invest in sunscreen now, and your skin will thank you later.

 Melanin skin requires a highly effective daily skincare regimen.
 Cleansing, toning, and moisturizing every day will help that melanin magic sparkle.
 And don't you dare fall into bed without taking your makeup off!
 This could lead to clogged pores and acne, which can cause hyperpigmentation.

 Choose products designed for your skin type and use a gentle exfoliator up to three times per week to slough off dead skin cells and help unblock pores.

 Vitamin C is an antioxidant that protects your skin against harmful free radicals that accumulate in your body through environmental and lifestyle factors.